 Under 36 CFR§800.16(d) an APE is defined as "the geographic area or areas within which an undertaking may directly or indirectly cause changes in the character or use of historical properties, if any such properties exist".
 The current FERC Project boundary will serve as the APE but may be amended based on consultation and resource matters.
-The preliminary Tribal Resources APE for the Bishop Creek Project is defined as the FERC Project boundary, while the Study area for Tribal resources is defined as a 5-mile radius around the preliminary APE (Figure 9.12-1 and Figure 9.12-2).
+The preliminary Tribal Resources APE for the Bishop Creek Project is defined as the FERC Project boundary, while the Study area for Tribal resources is defined as a 5-mile radius around the preliminary APE (Figure 9.13-1 and Figure 9.13-2).

-Figure 9.12-1.
+Figure 9.13-1.
 Project Overview Showing Land Ownership and Project Boundary

-Figure 9.12-2.
+Figure 9.13-2.
 Bishop Creek Tribal Resources Study Area

 The principal goal of the study was to assist FERC in identifying Tribal values and meeting compliance requirements under Section 106 of the NHPA, as amended, by determining if relicensing of the Bishop Creek Project could have an adverse effect upon historic properties and other Tribal resources.
-Following 18 CFR §5.6 (d)(3)(xii) and §5.9(b)(1), the goals and objectives of CUL 2 implementation are to identify Tribal resources that may be affected by O&M of the Bishop Creek Project area has never been conducted, and for the previous license there was minimal, if any, Tribal outreach.
+Following 18 CFR §5.6 (d)(3)(xii) and §5.9(b)(1), the goals and objectives of CUL 2 implementation are to identify Tribal resources that may be affected by O&M of the Bishop Creek Project.
+An ethnographic overview/background of the Bishop Creek Project area has never been conducted, and for the previous license there was minimal, if any, Tribal outreach.
 Therefore, the CUL 2 included the following objectives related to Tribal resources: